jasonachkar/Concordia-Cart-App/README.md

 You must have maven set up.

-1.Once you import the code onto ur Eclipse workspace.
+  1. Once you import the code onto ur Eclipse workspace.

-2.Right-Click on the file and go to Maven -> Maven Build -> In the Goals section type -> clean install.
+  2. Right-Click on the file and go to Maven -> Maven Build -> In the Goals section type -> clean install.

-3.Then click apply.
+  3. Then click apply.

-4.Then Right-Click again on your project.
+  4. Then Right-Click again on your project.

-5.Choose Run-as -> Run on Server and choose the Tomcat server you like to use.
+  5. Choose Run-as -> Run on Server and choose the Tomcat server you like to use.

-6.If you don't have Tomcat server installed don't worry when adding the server onto ur IDE.
+  6. If you don't have Tomcat server installed don't worry when adding the server onto ur IDE.

 7.Eclipse has the option to download it from their IDE.